(ABOUT) ENDANGEREDDELCO.COM

 It's an evolving repository of colorful wildlife illustrations (created by me), observations & storytelling (as experienced by me), and scientific data (sourced from scientists, subject matter experts, & nonprofits); or, for short – an illustrated knowledgebase.

-It's my hope this project increases local interest in wildlife, conservation, natural resources, critical habitats, & community-based problem solving by providing free resources to learn, create, explore, collab, & enjoy nature
+It's my hope this project increases local interest in wildlife, conservation, natural resources, critical habitats, & community-based problem solving by providing free resources to learn, create, explore, collab, & enjoy nature.

 Why free?
 Poverty shouldn't prevent kids and adult learners from making connections with nature.
 As a former reduced-lunch kid, it's important to me that our community combat child poverty in any & all ways we can.
 So, all content found here will be free.